 4.4.1 Region

-Table 7 reveals significant regional heterogeneity in the effects of child-to-parent intergenerational support on the mental health of rural elderly.
+Table 7 investigated whether the effects of intergenerational support differ across regions by running separate regressions for Kunshan and Yudu subsamples.
 Specifically, in Kunshan, intergenerational support shows no statistically significant impact on elderly mental health, whereas in Yudu, both financial support and emotional support exhibit significantly positive effects.
 These regional variations demonstrate that the effects of financial and emotional support are highly dependent on socioeconomic contexts.
 In less-developed rural areas like Yudu, financial and emotional support from children serves as a cornerstone for elderly mental health.
 However, in more developed regions such as Kunshan, the role of child-to-parent intergenerational support in elderly health appears to be substituted by other modernization factors.

 4.4.2 Gender

+To explore gender differences, we split the sample by sex and re-estimated the main model (Table 8).
 There are inherent psychological differences between fathers and mothers, with mothers being more emotionally vulnerable and more attuned to emotional feedback than fathers (Doherty et al., 2006).
 Contrary to existing studies, Table 8 shows that emotional support has significant positive effects on the mental health for both male and female respondents, with a larger coefficient for males (0.7757, p<0.01) than for females (0.4332, p<0.05).
 Financial support was significantly associated with better mental health only among females (0.2829, p<0.05); no significant effect was found for males.
 Instrumental support was not significant for either gender.

 4.4.3 Age